Skip to main content

 The standard loan amortization formula is M = P × r × (1 + r)^n / ((1 + r)^n − 1), where P is principal, r is the monthly interest rate (APR / 12), and n is the total number of months.
 The calculator runs this formula and builds the full amortization schedule showing how much of each payment goes to interest versus principal.

 Early in the loan, most of your payment is interest.
 As the balance shrinks, more of each payment is principal.
-The chart above visualizes this shift clearly — it is why paying extra principal early in a loan saves so much more interest than extra payments at the end.
+The chart above visualizes this shift clearly — it's why paying extra principal early in a loan saves so much more interest than extra payments at the end.
+An extra $100/month in year one on a 7-year loan saves 3–5× more interest than the same $100 applied in year six.

 Typical business loan rates in 2026

-• Merchant cash advances: effectively 40–100%+ APR — avoid unless there is no alternative.
+• Merchant cash advances: effectively 40–100%+ APR — avoid unless there's no alternative.
+Often triggers predatory repayment terms that tank cash flow.

-Lower rates require established revenue history (2+ years), strong personal credit (700+), and often a personal guarantee.
-New businesses typically start at the high end of these ranges.
+Lower rates require established revenue history (2+ years), strong personal credit (700+), and usually a personal guarantee.
+New businesses typically start at the high end of these ranges, which is why timing a loan to coincide with 2 years of clean financials saves significant money over the loan's life.

 What the term length does to total cost